marclarr/fieldspy/README.md

 - Passing conditions via HTML5 `data-fieldspy-condition` attribute.
 - Passign animation callbacks as keywords via HTML5 `data-fieldspy-callback` attribute.
 - Ability to check text & number input values.
+- Ability to pass a single object literal as a condition.
 - Creation of an HTML document showing examples.